Knowledge graphSettings

 Core UDP properties

-The protocol provides no built-in guarantee of delivery, ordering, or retransmission.
+The protocol does not guarantee delivery, ordering, or automatic loss recovery.

 8 bytes + payload